 Graphic Design Software

-You'll complete most of the projects in UX Academy using a graphic design tool of your choice.
+You'll complete most of the projects in UX Academy using a graphic design tool.
 You must provide this software yourself.

-You can use any software you’d like for the projects, including free tools, but we recommend an industry-standard design tool like Photoshop, Illustrator, or Sketch.
+You must use an industry-standard design tool like Photoshop, Illustrator, or Sketch.
 When you enroll in a Designlab course, you get access to our student perks which include 50% off a license to Sketch.
 Alternatively, you can get Photoshop & Illustrator for <$20/month using their Creative Cloud subscriptions.

 Here are some intro tutorials that cover the basics of those industry-standard tools: